12 jurors about to decide Derek Chauvin's fate after closing arguments

 As for carbon monoxide possibly playing a role in Floyd's death, Blackwell said, "Whose car was it? ...
 If an officer is putting someone's face near a tailpipe emitting carbon monoxide, isn't that excessive use of force?"

-In his closing arguments, Schleicher meticulously told of the moments of Floyd's restraint as he "struggled to make enough room in his chest to breathe.
+In his closing arguments during the morning, Schleicher meticulously told of the moments of Floyd's restraint as he "struggled to make enough room in his chest to breathe.
 But the force was too much.
 He was trapped [by] the unyielding pavement as unyielding as the men who were pushing him."

 "All that was required was a little compassion, and none was shown that day" by Chauvin, the prosecutor said during his address that was interspersed with photos and video from the scene that were part of the previously submitted evidence.
 "All that was needed was some oxygen."